File: c:/ddc/Angel/BestIntentions/PublicEducation.html

 - What is the long-term trend of the cognitive skills in the society?

 The first problem is tricky, because the education machine has always been able to defend itself that the society never provided clear, unambiguous, required deliverables.
-The decentralization of public education has been a key "advantage" that precluded the development of criteria to held the education machine accountable to.
+The decentralization of public education has been a key 'advantage' (for them) that precluded the development of criteria to held the education machine accountable to.
 Only fairly recently awareness is growing that something has to change.

 The difficulty of answering the second question is where - in our opinion - a calamity of major proportion has been hiding.
 We turn to this topic next.

 We don't know the real answer, because we have never asked the education system to perform these tests every year.
-We propose that the distribution has likely shifted to the left; i.e. on average we have not become smarter, instead we have become duller -- a pleasant word used in the Bell-Curve [Herrnstein&Murray].
+Research gives that the distribution has shifted to the left; i.e. on average we have not become smarter, instead we have become duller -- a pleasant word used in the "Bell-Curve" [Herrnstein&Murray].

 Let's set the stage first: